krowqa2k/-CineVault-/README.md

 *THIS IS THE SECOND VERSION OF THE REPOSITORY BECAUSE IN THE LAST ONE, I MISTAKENLY ADDED THE WRONG FILE TO .GITIGNORE, AND IT BROKE THE WHOLE PROJECT, WHICH I ONLY NOTICED AFTER NEARLY 6 MONTHS.*

-The code needs major refactoring, and I know that, but I made the app as my first bigger project back in July 2024.
-I am focused on another project for now but will come back to it.

 🍿 CineVault

 It's my first Big SwiftUI independent project which taught me the basics of SwiftUI.
 I focused on proccesing the API calls and format the data properly into movies/series/actors.
 NEW I've also added recently SwiftData for saving User's ratings of movies/series.
 I wanted to check out how does it work and how much it differs from CoreData.